lo-maxwell/react-virtual-garden/blog.md

 Old user -> backend checks for current id -> grab data from database based on current id -> push to backend model

+UI Bugs
+Increasing the size of a tooltip while it is hovered does not change its position; this can cause issues where the tooltip goes off the screen or interferes with the mouse pointer, ie. when a plot goes from planted item to empty/displaying the harvested item vs planted.

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time This is a design flaw, not a coding one -- right now supports exponential growth when it should be linear, also easier to make iterative progress